-For parents it is always vital question of whether to send a sick child to school or leave home.
+For parents, there is always a pressing issue sick child, send to school or leave home.

 According to a new national survey of Children's Hospital at the University of Michigan opinions differ when it comes to how a sick child, and how will affect the hospital to work the parents or school testing.